ronhombre/KyberKotlin/README.md

 and [secure-random](https://github.com/KotlinCrypto/secure-random) libraries in order to implement SHA3, SHAKE, and Secure Random within the library.

+> [!WARNING]
+> KyberKotlin is in **ALPHA**.
+At this stage, we are confident it can withstand production.
+However, it has not been battle-tested yet.
+Mock tests are on the way.

 ### Intent

 At the 1.0.0 release, developers from various platforms should be able to use this dependency if they want to support ML-KEM.